-- A. Only stockholders of record at the close of business on, April 16, 2018, which we refer to as the Record Date, are entitled to receive notice of the Annual Meeting and to vote the shares that they held on that date at the Annual Meeting, or any adjournment or postponement thereof.
-As of the close of business on the Record Date, we had 26,104,885 shares of common stock and 1,000,000 shares of Class A common stock outstanding.
-Each share of common stock entitles its holder to one vote at the Annual Meeting may be examined at our offices located at 2 Gansevoort Street, New York, New York 10014, between the hours of 10:00 a.m. and 5:00 p.m., local time, each business day during the 10 days preceding the Annual Meeting. - Stockholders of Record: Shares Registered in Your Name.
+- A. Only stockholders of record at the close of business on, April 20, 2021, which we refer to as the Record Date, are entitled to receive notice of the Annual Meeting and to vote the shares that they held on that date at the Annual Meeting, or any adjournment or postponement thereof.
+As of the close of business on the Record Date, we had [] shares of common stock, [] shares of Class A Common Stock, and [] shares of Class A Preferred Stock outstanding.
+Each share of common stock entitles its holder to one vote at the Annual Meeting.
+A list of stockholders entitled to vote at the Annual Meeting may be examined at our offices located at 377 Plantation Street, Worcester, Massachusetts 01605, between the hours of 10:00 a.m. and 5:00 p.m., local time, each business day during the 10 days preceding the Annual Meeting, however, if we determine that a physical in-person inspection is not practicable, such list of stockholders may be made available electronically, upon request. - Stockholders of Record: Shares Registered in Your Name.
 If on the Record Date your shares were registered directly in your name with our transfer agent, Continental Transfer and Trust Company, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return the enclosed proxy card, to ensure your vote is counted.

-• Beneficial Owner: Shares Registered in the Name of a Broker, Bank, Custodian or Other Nominee.
+As a stockholder of record, you may vote virtually at the Annual Meeting or vote by proxy.
+Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return the enclosed proxy card, to ensure your vote is counted. - Beneficial Owner: Shares Registered in the Name of a Broker, Bank, Custodian or Other Nominee.
 If on the Record Date your shares were held in an account at a brokerage firm, bank, custodian or other nominee, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker, bank, custodian or other nominee on how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
-However, because you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you request and obtain a valid proxy from your broker, bank, custodian or other nominee.
+However, because you are not the stockholder of record, you may not vote your shares virtually at the Annual Meeting unless you request and obtain a valid proxy from your broker, bank, custodian or other nominee.